SaiSindhuja197/mslearn-openai/Instructions/Labs/Build-prompt-eng-labguide.md

     ```prompt
     Write an intro for a new wildlife Rescue
     ```

     ![](../media/x233upd.png)

 1. Observe the output.
 The AI model will likely produce a good generic introduction to a wildlife rescue.

-1. Next, enter the following prompts which specify a format for the response:
+1. Next, enter the following prompts, which specify a format for the response:

     **System message (system.txt)**